approvals/ApprovalTests.LabVIEW/README.md

 ## Getting Started

-You can get the latest version off of VIPM.
-NEEDS LINK.
+You can download the latest released version off of VIPM.
+You can also get the latest and greatest on the release page here.

 ### Source Code Control Notes